Natalie Portman: Activism

+Animal and human rights

-Portman, who is an advocate for animal rights, became a vegetarian at age eight, a decision which came after she witnessed a demonstration of laser surgery on a chicken while attending a medical conference with her father.
+Portman has long been an advocate for various causes, including animal rights, where she became a vegetarian at age eight after witnessing a demonstration of laser surgery on a chicken during a medical conference with her father.
+This experience deeply influenced her decision and has been a key part of her commitment to animal welfare.
 She became a vegan in 2009 after reading Jonathan Safran Foer's Eating Animals and later produced a documentary on factory farming systems in the U.S. by the same title.
 In September 2017, she was recognized for her work on the film by the Environmental Media Association Awards with the Ongoing Commitment Award.
 She does not wear animal products and has praised animal-friendly products designed by Stella McCartney and Target.
 In 2007, she launched her own brand of animal-friendly footwear.
-In 2007, Portman traveled to Rwanda with Jack Hanna, to film the documentary, Gorillas on the Brink.
+In 2007, Portman traveled to Rwanda with Jack Hanna to film the documentary Gorillas on the Brink.
 Portman has been an advocate of environmental causes since childhood, when she joined an environmental song and dance troupe known as World Patrol Kids.

 Portman has also supported anti-poverty causes.
 In 2004 and 2005, she traveled to Uganda, Guatemala, and Ecuador as the Ambassador of Hope for FINCA International, an organization that promotes micro-lending to help finance women-owned businesses in developing countries.
 In an interview appearing on the PBS program Foreign Exchange with Fareed Zakaria, she discussed microfinance.
 Host Fareed Zakaria said that he was "generally wary of celebrities with fashionable causes", but included the segment with Portman because "she really knew her stuff".
 On This Week with George Stephanopoulos in April 2007, Portman discussed her work with FINCA and how it can benefit women and children in Third World countries.
 In fall-2007, she visited several university campuses, including Harvard, USC, UCLA, UC Berkeley, Stanford, Princeton, New York University, and Columbia, to inspire students with the power of microfinance and to encourage them to join the Village Banking Campaign to help families and communities lift themselves out of poverty.